neverix/neverix.github.io/_posts/2021-05-19-one-sketch-a-day.md

 [Atom Visualisation](https://editor.p5js.org/neverik/sketches/ZKPIINchE).

 # Day 2
 [Spinning Cube](https://editor.p5js.org/neverik/sketches/2sLZg6jZ-).
-I couldn't figure out how to get Y-axis spinning so the result looks weird.
+I couldn't figure out how to make the box spin vertically so the result looks weird.

 # Day 3
 [Bouncing Balls](https://editor.p5js.org/neverik/sketches/NWuNKn2sc).

 I started with one ball with simple acceleration and collision physics and then added more balls and wind.
-The hardest part was figuring out collision resolution between balls, and I'm still not confident that it's 100% right.
+The hardest part was writing the collision resolution between balls, and I'm still not confident that it's 100% right.